microsoft/DSynth/docs/Sinks.md

 ---

 ## <a id="azurecosmosdb"></a>Azure Cosmos DB
-Provides functionality to save payloads to Azure Blob Store
+Provides functionality to save payloads to Azure Cosmos DB

 ### Structure
 ```json